Zireael07/awesome-tabletop-rpgs/readme.md

 - [Open Core Roleplaying System](https://www.drivethrurpg.com/product/2727/Open-Core-Role-Playing-System-Classic) - an d20 system that allows swapping the d20 out for some other dice (OGL)
 - [Open Legend](https://openlegendrpg.com/) - a free system online
 - [Ops and Tactics](https://opsandtactics.blogspot.com/) - an awesome modern combat system (CC)
 - [Stars without Number](https://www.drivethrurpg.com/product/86467/Stars-Without-Number-Original-Free-Edition) - has a Traveller feel.
 Has a paid version, too.
+- [Worlds without Number](https://www.drivethrurpg.com/product/348809) - vastly expanded compared to Stars.
 - [So1um](https://github.com/brunobord/so1um) Role Playing Game designed & written by Matt Jackson.
 Can be played solo.
 - [Ten Thousand Worlds](https://www.tenthousandworlds.org/) - an awesome system if you need a height/weight/speed logarithmic table (CC)
 - [The Simple Game System](http://tower.newcenturycomputers.net/tsgs.html) - an awesome simple system (it uses only d6) but surprisingly deep (CC)